ulsdevteam/argo/index.md

 ## Create something?
 Share with us!
 Keep in touch.
 We'd love to hear about how you're using our data.
 [Find us on Twitter](https://twitter.com/rockarch_org) or email archive@rockarch.org.

+## Bulk data download
+You can also access [exports of our public collections data](https://github.com/RockefellerArchiveCenter/data) on GitHub.
+The data is generally exported on a bi-monthly basis.